sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 	**Ethernet**

 	: Instructions to connect the RTK mosaic-X5 to a network with an ethernet cable.
 This will provide the mosaic-X5 with network connectivity for its web server.
-Users can then pull up the configuration/setup web page from any computer connected to that network.
+Users can then pull up the configuration web page from any computer connected to that network.

 	**WiFi**

 	: Instructions for remote/exterior installations, where a WiFi connection is preferred.
-This will provide WiFi connectivity to mosaic-X5's web server; where users can then access the configuration/setup web page from any device on the WiFi network.
+This will provide WiFi connectivity to mosaic-X5's web server; where users can then access the configuration web page from any device on the WiFi network.

 	**USB-C**

-	: For users that just want to interface and setup/configure the RTK mosaic-X5, directly through their computer.
+	: For users that just want to interface and set up the RTK mosaic-X5, directly through their computer.

 	</div>